nizaevka/mlshell/docs/source/Concepts.rst

 Each method (except dump) includes ``subset`` argument to specify part of dataset to apply on.
 Typically:

-- optimize and fit pipeline on train.
+- fit/optimize pipeline with CV on train/train subset.
+- validate on postponed train subset.
-- validate and predict on test.
+- predict on test.

 Section example: